 Because of the dangers of using “free or public domain” photos or content from search engines we STRONGLY suggest that a client uses their OWN content or content we create for them.
 If you need “stock” content, you can either purchase it yourself, or we can buy some for you and bill you for it.

 In all aspects of your project, whether website, video or printed media, the client is SOLEY RESPONSIBLE for the final product.
 It is the client’s responsibility to make sure that we comply or validate any 3rd party content.
-Technipixel Solution is not liable or responsible for any infringement damages, license fees or litigation, or court costs that may arise from 3rd parties who seek damages from the infringement of their copyrighted work.
+Pixelink Media (or TechniPixel Solutions) is not liable or responsible for any infringement damages, license fees or litigation, or court costs that may arise from 3rd parties who seek damages from the infringement of their copyrighted work.

 Pixelink Media’s reserves the right to implement a “Pre-Binding Contract” for services rendered between us and any party that may (or may not) register or patent their design, product or service with any governmental copyright or patent office agencies.
 Whether a party plans to or does not plan on registering or patenting any service rendered by Pixelink Media; now or in the future, will be implemented by us at our own discretion depending on design, product or service being rendered.
 This contract is an agreement that if you do register or patent your design, product or service, that you must contact Pixelink Media so that we may consider whether we need to implement “Royalty Fees” on any design, product or service where it will be repeatedly sold or distributed into the public.

 For the legal protection of your design, product or service, it is the industry standard to protect yourself by registering your design, product or service with the appropriate governmental or patent office agencies.
 You register your design, product or service by legally obtaining a TM (Trademark), SM (Service Mark), © (Copyright) or a ® (Registered) symbol on the visible part of your designed item or packaging.